dhruvddv/Image-Classifier-Project-Tensorflow-Udacity/README.md

 # Image-Classifier-Project-Tensorflow-Udacity
-Udacity Projects of Introduction to Machine Learning with TensorFlow Nano Degree
+Udacity Project of Introduction to Machine Learning with TensorFlow Nano Degree

 # Intro to Machine Learning - TensorFlow Project